Anthropology (AA-T Degree A0668)

 Introduction to Research Methods in the Social Sciences

-Select one course or any course not already selected from List A or List B3
+Choose 3 units from the following or any course not already used from List A or List B

 History of African, Oceanic, and Native American Art